AEW World Championship: Custom designs

+The second version of MJF's custom "Big Burberry Belt", used three times, first from December 2025 to April 2026 and then May to July 2026.
+Since August 2026, he carries it around proclaiming to be the "one true champion" of All Elite Wrestling, although this is not officially recognized.

-On the November 30, 2022, episode of Dynamite, reigning champion MJF, who had won the title at Full Gear on November 19, discarded the standard AEW World Championship belt, calling it trash, and unveiled his own custom version, which he dubbed the "Big Burberry Belt", or Triple-B for short.
+On the November 30, 2022, episode of Dynamite, reigning champion MJF, who had won the title at Full Gear on November 19, discarded the standard AEW World Championship belt, calling it trash, and unveiled his own custom version, which he dubbed the "Big Burberry Belt", or Triple B for short.
 It featured the exact same design as the standard belt; however, the leather strap was brown and fashioned in Burberry's trademark check pattern to match MJF's signature Burberry scarf.
+After winning his second AEW World Championship at Worlds End on December 27, 2025, MJF similarly discarded the standard belt at Dynamite: New Year's Smash on December 31 and reintroduced Triple B, albeit with a minor update in that it has custom "MJF" side plates.

 On December 29, 2023, after the Clemson Tigers football team of Clemson University won the TaxSlayer Gator Bowl, AEW president Tony Khan presented the team's head coach, Dabo Swinney, with a custom AEW World Championship belt.
 It features the same design as the standard belt, but the inner side plates features the Tigers logo at the center with an inscription of the event, date, and location above and below the team's logo.